 The first thing that struck me about Mibo Island was the design of the player avatars.
 We looked like old computers given life.
 The monitors displayed the webcams of each player.
 I loved the whimsical approach to displaying video.

-As I began wandering the Mibo Island’s virtual world, the second thing that struck me was how incredibly well this ran – in a web browser – on my 6 year-old laptop.
+As I began wandering the Mibo Island’s virtual world, the second thing that struck me was how incredibly well this ran – in a web browser – on my 6-year-old laptop.
 We never had to install any other software.

-From a gameplay standpoint, Mibo Island had smooth difficulty curve that felt deliberately designed to gently introduce players to an assortment of puzzle and challenge styles.
+From a gameplay standpoint, Mibo Island had a smooth difficulty curve that felt deliberately designed to gently introduce players to an assortment of puzzle and challenge styles.
 It wasn’t a hard game, but it was fun.